 The programs reflect how hay and pasture crops are harvested.
 MDE has full seasons because hay is harvested at the end of the growing season and stored for livestock feed over the winter.
 MDI has split season options because pasture is harvested throughout the growing season and feed shortages in one period cannot be offset with production in the other period.

 The hay price options are established in January and estimate the probable price that it will be for the upcoming year.
 The variable price benefit (VPB) is automatically included and will increase the dollar coverage if there is a significant price increase with in the year.

-The VPB for forage is based on the Alberta Agriculture and Forestry’s hay price from the Fam Input Survey for the month of October.
+The VPB for forage is based on the Alberta Agriculture, Forestry and Rural Economic Development’s hay price from the Farm Input Survey for the month of October.

 Q: When will I be receiving my Moisture Deficiency Insurance and Moisture Deficiency Endorsement indemnity payments?

 The MDI and MDE indemnity payments are based on precipitation information from close to 250 weather stations throughout the province.
-This information is collected in near real time and is quality controlled by Alberta Agriculture and Forestry’s Climate Information Service.
+This information is collected in near real time and is quality controlled by Alberta Agriculture, Forestry and Rural Economic Development’s Climate Information Service.

 When the insurable period (month) is over, the daily precipitation data is reviewed for completeness, accuracy, and usefulness.
 These processes take time.
 Therefore, the program payments are typically made within one month of the end of the insurance period.

 Program Payment – Timing of Payments

 - MDI Short, early split – mid July

 - MDI Long, early split – late July